camunda/camunda-docs-manual/content/reference/rest/task/get-rendered-form.md

 ---

 Retrieves the rendered form for a task.
-This method can be used for getting the HTML rendering of a [Generated Task Form]({{< relref "user-guide/task-forms/index.md#generated-task-forms" >}}).
+This method can be used to get the HTML rendering of a [Generated Task Form]({{< relref "user-guide/task-forms/index.md#generated-task-forms" >}}).

 # Method